 4. As long as GCWR is not exceeded, any size trailer can be hauled.

 When matching a truck with a trailer, it is essential to have the right equipment to match up with the trailer, including: brakes, the right hitch height, and adequate lighting.
 All factors should be considered, including federal DOT regulations as well as local considerations, such as road weight restrictions.
 Fleet managers need to know the actual total weight of the truck and trailer and compare it to the truck’s GCWR.

 5. The longer the truck cycle, the more value you get from the truck.

 While it may seem like the company is getting the most out of the asset if a truck cycle lasts longer, an older truck actually is more likely to cost more to operate (which negates that benefit and then some).
 Trucks that are allowed to run too long will cost more in terms of maintenance and fuel.
 Older trucks tend to experience costly road emergencies, which can in turn mean higher and more frequent expense, as well as lost productivity.

 With over seventy years in the business, Drake-Scruggs Equipment has learned a thing or two about work trucks.
 We are focused on making sure your fleet is operating in top condition every day.
 We hope that clearing up these myths will help you to make better decisions.
-Call us today at 877-799-0398 or contact us to see how we can improve your work trucks for today and tomorrow.
+Call us today or contact us to see how we can improve your work trucks for today and tomorrow.